hpehl/mcup/README.md

 #### Disk Usage (`du`)

 Use this subcommand to analyze the disk usage of the artifacts selected by the filters.
 The subcommand accepts the same filters as the `keep` and `rm` subcommands, but does not remove any artifacts.
-Instead, it selects the artifacts matched by the filter and calculates the size of the groups, artifacts and versions.
+Instead, it selects the artifacts matched by the filters and calculates the size of the groups, artifacts and versions.

 The subcommand accepts the following options: